hack-rice/hack-rice-website/README.md

 Jekyll will now compile the site any time a change is made to a file in this directory.
 These changes compile static files that can be found in the `_site` directory.

 To push changes live, simply push the `master`.
-Github automagically compiles the site and makes the changes live!
+Github automatically compiles the site and makes the changes live!

 ## SASS